wjaelee/woongjaelee.com/_data/blog/aws_s3_and_lambda/index.md

 ---
-category: 'blog'
+category: blog
-cover: './aws_lambda_s3.png'
-title: 'Resize Images Stored in AWS S3 with AWS Lambda (feat.
-Docker)'
+title: Resize Images Stored in AWS S3 with AWS Lambda (feat.
+Docker)
-description: 'A blog post on how to resize images stored in AWS S3 with AWS Lambda'
+description: A blog post on how to resize images stored in AWS S3 with AWS Lambda
-date: '2020-04-27'
+date: 2020-04-27
-tags: ['Web Development']
+tags:
+  - Web Development
 published: true
+cover: ./aws_lambda_s3.png
 ---
 ![Blog Post Thumbnail](./aws_lambda_s3.png)

 **Note: An AWS Account and a basic knowledge of their services are assumed throughout this blog post**